 bigger than bacteria and contain a nucleus and other cell structures, making them

-more similar to plant and animal cells.
+more like plant and animal cells.

-Protozoa love moisture, so intestinal infections and other diseases they cause,
+Protozoa love moisture.
+So intestinal infections and other diseases they cause,

-need to live on or in another organism (like an animal or plant) to survive.
+to live on or in another organism (like an animal or plant) to survive.
 For example,

 the protozoa that causes malaria